TheLogeek/Iris-species-prediction/README.md

 # Iris-species-prediction

-**A machine learning classification model that predicts the species of an iris based on its certain features.**
+**A machine learning classification model that predicts the species of an iris plant based on its certain properties.**

 **ML MODEL USED**